 - Controller: the controller, also known as the control unit or electronic control unit (ECU), is the brain of the ABS.
 The control unit receives signals from the sensors, processes the information to determine if a wheel lockup is about to happen, and sends signals to modulate brake pressure accordingly.

-- Hydraulic Control Unit: the hydraulic control unit consists of pumps and valves that control fluid flow to and from each wheel's brake caliper or drum to adjust brake pressure when signaled by the ECU.
+Hydraulic Control Unit: the hydraulic control unit consists of pumps and valves that control fluid flow to and from each wheel's brake caliper or drum to adjust brake pressure when signaled by the ECU.

-When a driver hits the brakes, the anti-lock braking system’s sensors monitor the rotational speed of each wheel and send a signal to the control unit if it detects a potential lockup (which usually occurs when a wheel is decelerating too quickly).
+In simple terms anti-lock brakes work by detecting when a tire slows down rapidly and cutting off brake pressure to that wheel specifically.
+So when a driver hits the brakes, the anti-lock braking system’s sensors monitor the rotational speed of each wheel and send a signal to the control unit if it detects a potential lockup (which usually occurs when a wheel is decelerating too quickly).
 The control unit processes this signal, determines the appropriate course of action, and calculates the optimal brake pressure needed to prevent wheel lockup while maintaining traction.
 It then instructs the hydraulic control unit to modulate brake pressure by reducing brake pressure to the locking wheels and increasing it once the wheels can turn freely.
 This release and increase of brake pressure is done in quick succession.

-The anti-lock braking system continues to monitor wheel speed and adjust brake pressure as needed throughout this process until it detects the threat of a lockup has passed, after which it returns brake pressure to normal and allows the wheels to brake normally.
+The ABS system continues to monitor wheel speed and adjust brake pressure as needed throughout this process until it detects the threat of a lockup has passed, after which it returns brake pressure to normal and allows the wheels to brake normally.
 By doing this, the ABS allows the affected wheels to continue to rotate, thereby ensuring that the vehicle still maintains traction with the road surface and allowing the driver to retain steering control and potentially avoid obstacles or hazards.

-Types of ABS
+Types Of ABS System

 Four-Channel/Four-Sensor ABS (4-wheel ABS)